Welcome to the FOXG1 family

 Did you know?

-FOXG1 Syndrome was is was once referred to as Variant Rett Syndrome?
+FOXG1 Syndrome was is was once referred to as a Variant of Rett Syndrome?
 And that in some countries it has never been associated with Rett Syndrome at all?

 Yes, we agree – this makes things complicated.
 As the science has progressed, researchers have begun to better understand the distinctions between FOXG1 and Rett Syndrome.
 Since it presents similarly to Rett Syndrome, MECP2 Duplication Syndrome and CDKL5, we actually have a small family of “sister syndromes”, rather than Rett being the “parent syndrome”.